jpverkamp/blog/content/reviews/books/Gertrude Chandler Warner/The Boxcar Children/10 - Schoolhouse Mystery.md

 > "We won't say goodbye," said Benny.
 "We hate to say goodbye.
 We never do, we just go."

-Since... just the {{< goodreads book="Mountain Top Mystery" >}}, no?
+Since... just the [[Mountain Top Mystery]](), no?
 And now I bet that's how they end every book.
 Gertrude Chandler Warner is really getting into a formula here.
 I guess that's how they made hundreds of the things.

 Overall, it's a vaguely interesting idea, but cringey execution.
 Let's see what they do next...